Four reasons why you should you try cyclocross racing this winter

-Cyclocross racers in a crash
+Cyclocross racers in the heat of battle

 1. The competition is real